romanejaquez/responsive-ui-flutter-workshop/step_04/instructions.md

 # Nested LayoutBuilder Widgets

-As we saw in the previous step, the ```LayoutBuilder``` dictates how much space their children have at their disposal.
+As seen in the previous step, the ```LayoutBuilder``` dictates how much space their children have at their disposal.

 And as you may have noticed, the ```MediaQuery``` is great to obtain a high-level view of your app's screen size and available real estate, while ```LayoutBuilder``` is better for widgets further down the tree.